-Weight: Standard 0.0 Term: Yearlong Prerequisite:
+Chorus 1 Course Number: 1303300 Credit: 1.00 Weight: Standard 0.0 Term: Yearlong Prerequisite: Course Description: The purpose of this course i

 The purpose of this course is to enable students to develop basic individual and ensemble skills in choral performance through preparation of varied high school literature.
 Emphasis will be placed on healthy and expressive singing, accurate interpretation of notation, and development of critical and aesthetic response to music.
 A fair share fee of \$150.00 is required.